 Crispy Tofu with Spicy Brown Sauce and Mango Salsa

-- 1 package super firm tofu
+- 1 block super firm tofu, press out the moisture

-- ¼ cup cornstarch
+- ¼ cup cornstarch, for dusting the tofu

 Spicy Brown Sauce

-- 3 tablespoons soy sauce
+- ¼ cup low sodium soy sauce

 - 1 tablespoon sesame oil

-- 1 tablespoon brown sugar
+- 2 tablespoons light brown sugar

-- 1 teaspoon apple cider vinegar
+- 1 tablespoon rice vinegar

 - toasted sesame seeds